DekelSror/nen-wars/README.md

     - what about draining their aura?

-"AI" - hard-code an enemy NenUser, have them execute a very simple strategy like load power for 2 turns then release
+"AI" - hard-code an enemy NenUser, have them execute a very simple strategy like load power for 2 turns then attack